Quick Menu

 - All transfers and sightseeing by air condition coach / Mini cars

-- Entrance fees of all monuments as per itinerary
+- Entrance fees for all monuments as per itinerary

-- All meals breakfast, lunches & dinners as mentioned in the program
+- All meals breakfasts, lunches & dinners as mentioned in the program

 - Traditional Mask Dance & Cultural Show during Welcome Dinner in Thimphu